 Safety and security features are very important for seniors and offer peace of mind to loved ones.
 Ask about safety features in bathrooms, hallways and community rooms.
 Find out about staffing patterns to determine who is in the community to assist at all times of the day and night.
 Also, inquire about medication management and any other medical needs that are specific to you or your loved one.
 Ask about laundry, maintenance and housecleaning routines.

 What is the community’s reputation?

-If you know people who live in the home, ask them what their experience has been like.
+If you know people who live in the community, ask them what their experience has been like.
 Ask their family members as well.
-Do they feel good about their loved one living in the community?
+Do they feel good about their loved one living in assisted living?
 Does it have a good reputation?